 Dataverse healthcare APIs: Configure Azure Logic App with an HTTP trigger

 This article provides a step-by-step guide for creating your own Azure Logic App to ingest FHIR data into Dataverse healthcare APIs, Azure Health Data Services, or both.
-This Logic App, configured with an HTTP trigger, would act as a relay between Azure Health Data Services and Dataverse healthcare APIs.
+This Logic App, configured with an HTTP trigger, acts as a relay between Azure Health Data Services and Dataverse healthcare APIs.

 You can also use an Azure Resource Manager (ARM) template titled Healthcare data pipeline template to deploy a group of Logic Apps that orchestrate ingestion of FHIR bundles into Dataverse healthcare APIs and Azure Health Data Services.
 To learn more, see Dataverse healthcare APIs: Use Healthcare data pipeline template to deploy Azure Logic Apps.